-- You arrange for the goods to be delivered to your buyers in the Netherlands.
+- You arrange for the goods to be delivered to your buyer in the Netherlands.
 Either you do this yourself or you engage another firm, such as a postal service or an express delivery service, to do so on your behalf. - The total value of these sales to Dutch customers exceeds €100,000 in a single year.

-If you meet both these conditions, you will have to pay Dutch vat on these sales, which are known as distance sales ('afstandsverkopen').
+If you meet both these conditions, you will have to pay Dutch VAT on these sales, which are known as distance sales ('afstandsverkopen').
 You will need to register with the tax office in Heerlen.

 NB If you exceed the threshold of €100,000 in a particular year, you will not be subject to a threshold in the following year.
-This means that you will be liable to Dutch VAT on all your distance sales, irrespective of their value.
+This means that you will be liable to Dutch vat on all your distance sales, irrespective of their value.

-Please note that you may opt to pay Dutch VAT on all your distance sales, even if you do not expect them to exceed the threshold value.
+Please note that you may opt to pay Dutch vat on all your distance sales, even if you do not expect them to exceed the threshold value.
 To make use of this option, you will need to file a request in your own EU member state.

 The threshold of €100,000 does not apply to excise goods, i.e. products subject to excise duty.
+Please contact the tax office in Heerlen for further information.

 The procedure for distance sales also applies in the opposite situation, in which a trader sells goods from an establishment in the Netherlands to private individuals who are resident in other EU member states.
 As it is highly unlikely that non-resident traders who do not have a permanent establishment in the Netherlands will ever effect any distance sales from the Netherlands, this subject is not dealt with in this booklet.
+Please contact the tax office in Heerlen for further information.

-4 Immovable property
+Immovable property